 North Ockendon is the only part of Greater London that bucks the trend and sits outside the M25

 The M1 doesn’t have a junction 3 because the link road planned for it was never added and a services was built there instead.

 Not for the faint hearted, the M62 is an incredible 1,222 ft above sea level!

 The busiest stretch of motorway lies between junctions 13 and 14 of the M25 which run right past Heathrow Airport.

-Do you know any interesting facts about motorways that we’ve missed?
+Do you have any interesting, strange or fun facts about motorways that we’ve missed?
 Share them with us in the comments section below!